Application Process and Approvals - SOP 1.9.a

 Example:

 The tables below refer to the different sections in the CTIS application portal and includes links to templates.
 If the templates are not used, a separate document should describe where the different items are covered.
+For topics marked with an asterisk in CTIS it is mandatory to upload a document.
+If the topic is not applicable for the trial, then a "placeholder"-document should be uploaded.

 Tables

-Table 4.1.1.1 Forms
+Table 1.9.1 Forms

 Templates/Links